MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 >
 (Remember that when we want to create segues, all we have to do is `Control-click` from an object in our storyboard to a view controller!)
 >
-Also, update the `prepareForSegue()` method in the List Notes View Controller as follows:
+Also, update the `prepareForSegue()` method in the List Notes Table View Controller as follows:
 >
     override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {
       if let identifier = segue.identifier {